 Archivist

 The keeper of records.
 Jocasta handles CRM data, communications, and tech-lookout scanning directly on the Mac Mini host.
-She operates through Claude Code and The Terminal — not as a persistent daemon, but invoked during council sessions and daily scans.
+She operates through Claude Code — not as a persistent daemon, but invoked during council sessions and daily scans.

 These are not persona agents but Rust binaries that run continuously and act on the council’s behalf.